Rebecca Eisenberg

 Rebecca Lynn Eisenberg (born 1968) is an American technology writer, lawyer, entrepreneur, and columnist who covered the 1995–2001 Internet boom in San Francisco, California and Silicon Valley.
+She was elected to the Santa Clara Valley Water District Board of Directors in 2022.

 Biography

 Eisenberg graduated with a BA in Psychology from Stanford University in 1990 and a JD from Harvard Law School in 1993.

-Beginning in 1995 Eisenberg was founder, General Counsel, business development executive, and/or early employee of a number of notable dot-com start-up companies including Cyborganic (the online community founded by HotWired founder Jonathan Steuer), Ecast Network, (which makes a touch screen jukebox used in bars) and PayPal.
-Having joined as the second lawyer at the company, Eisenberg was the Senior Counsel at PayPal for almost six years.
-Eisenberg became the General Counsel of Internet Ad Network startup AdBrite, Inc. from March, 2007 through September, 2008, and she served on the board of directors of the Craigslist Foundation (the nonprofit charitable wing of Craigslist) from its inception through late 2007.
-She was concurrently General Counsel of Pure Digital Technologies, the maker of the handheld Flip Video camcorders, from September 2007 until fall of the following year.
+Beginning in 1995 Eisenberg was founder, general counsel, business development executive, and/or early employee of a number of notable dot-com start-up companies including Cyborganic (the online community founded by HotWired founder Jonathan Steuer), Ecast Network, (which makes a touch screen jukebox used in bars) and PayPal.
+Having joined as the second lawyer at the company, Eisenberg was the senior counsel at PayPal for almost six years.
+Eisenberg became the general counsel of Internet Ad Network startup AdBrite, Inc. from March, 2007 through September, 2008, and she served on the board of directors of the Craigslist Foundation (the nonprofit charitable wing of Craigslist) from its inception through late 2007.
+She was concurrently general counsel of Pure Digital Technologies, the maker of the handheld Flip Video camcorders, from September 2007 until fall of the following year.
 While at Pure Digital, she handled the successful merger of the company with Cisco Systems, Inc., for more than $600 million.

-While providing advisory services to start-ups like The Skinny Scoop, Eisenberg was also the General Counsel of the Sequoia Capital-backed real estate search site Trulia.
-Eisenberg joined the social news website Reddit in May 2012, where she continues to be the General Counsel.
-She is active in nonprofits, including serving on the Board of Directors of Legal Momentum, formerly known as the National Organization for Women Legal Defense and Education Fund.
+While providing advisory services to start-ups like The Skinny Scoop, Eisenberg was also the general counsel of the Sequoia Capital-backed real estate search site Trulia.
+Eisenberg joined the social news website Reddit in May 2012, where she continues to be the general counsel.
+She is active in nonprofits, including serving on the board of directors of Legal Momentum, formerly known as the National Organization for Women Legal Defense and Education Fund.
 She previously contributed to the Silicon Valley Moms Blog, and she continues to handle legal and strategic matters for certain private individuals and companies.
 She was also a 2020 candidate for the Palo Alto City Council, running on an economic justice and progressive values platform.